Spantree/elasticsearch-talk/examples/01-getting-started.md

 }
 ```

-## Review mappings
+## Reviewing the Mappings

-We can also peek at the mappings Elasticsearch created for the location document type.
+We can also peek at the mappings Elasticsearch automatically generated for the location document type.

-`GET /wikipedia-01/locations/_mapping`
+`GET /getting-started/locations/_mapping`